kedoska/resty/README.md

   app.use(users)
 ```

-`selectMany` receives the pagination data as the first parameter. `Limit` and `Page` are parsed from the Querystring.
+`selectMany` receives the pagination data as the first parameter. `Limit` and `Page` are parsed from the Querystring.<br/>
+Consider the below examples, the default pagination is very straightforward, the data coming from the query string is parsed and passed directly to the selectMany Function.

+ * `curl https://localhost:8080?` becomes `{ limit: 0 page: 0 }`
+ * `curl https://localhost:8080?limit=10&page=2` becomes `{ limit: 10 page: 2 }`
+ * ...

+### selectMany with custom pagination

 ### Examples